Why Choose Cedars-Sinai Marina del Rey Hospital for Balloon Sinus Surgery?

 This surgery comes with some risks, although they are very uncommon.
 The patient can develop an infection or encounter heavy congestion and minor swelling of the nasal passages.
 In some cases, the structure between the nose and the brain may be damaged, and brain fluid can drip into the nose.
 Because of the minor restructuring of the bones, the patient’s nose may look slightly different.
 In very rare cases, instead of improving the sense of smell, the surgery further worsened it.

 Rhinosinusitis can be a condition that severely decreases a patient’s quality of life.
 A constantly plugged nose, facial tenderness and inability to properly breathe can make a person struggle to do certain things.
-Call Marina Del Rey Hospital at 888.600.5600 and find out if you need balloon sinuplasty.
+Call Cedars-Sinai Marina del Rey Hospital at 888.600.5600 and find out if you need balloon sinuplasty.